-At the basic level, DocuSign offers the ability to submit a ticket and supplies a knowledgebase that users can browse.
-This can be frustrating for users who want to talk to a customer support representative in order to resolve their issue.
+At the basic level, DocuSign offers the ability to submit a ticket and supplies a knowledge base that users can browse.
+This can be frustrating for users who want to talk to a customer support representative in order to resolve their issues.

 But at the basic level, RightSignature is the clear winner for providing immediate support.

 If you’re looking for a personal plan or something for a small business team, RightSignature has everything that you’ll need and more.